James14641/Point_vortex/README.md

 - <strong>CPU-GPU tested -jax[cpu] - jax[cuda12]<strong>

 # To run:
-Attain a copy of the code:
+Attain a copy of the code and run it e.g. :
 - <strong>-python3 example_1.py<strong>